Give your Logistics Network The Attention That It Deserves

 • Absorb Logistics into Purchasing, Manufacturing, or Customer Service

-What Fractional Logistics Leadership Actually Provides
+What a Fractional Head of Logistics Actually Provides

 Operations